paritytech/substrate-api-sidecar/README.md

 -   `/metadata` fetch chain metadata at latest finalized block.

 -   `/metadata/NUMBER` fetch chain metadata at the block identified by 'NUMBER`.

+-   `node/network` fetch network information of the node.

+-   `node/transaction-pool` fetch the transaction pool of the node.

+-   `/node/version` fetch version information of the node.

 -   `/claims/ADDRESS` fetch claims data for an Ethereum `ADDRESS`.